 All of us here are stewards of Groton Pond.
 We respect our neighbors, wildlife and nature.
 "We care and take care".
 It is expected of anyone who comes to visit will do the same.
 Please do not let your dogs run loose and bark for periods of time.
 Enjoy your visit.
 Welcome to Groton Pond !

 There is so much more to see, stay awhile and check it out

 June~ 2017 July-2016~

 facts...Ice out dates

 Ice went out on the 31st of March

 a sighting of one loon on April 2nd

-The ice is out, AprI I8th and the loons have returned ...
+The ice went out on AprI I8th and the loons have been sighted